 “Alcohol & drugs” includes, but is not limited to, illegal drugs, alcohol, legal drugs used for illegal or improper purposes, prescription drugs not used as prescribed, and look-alike drugs.

 A. Prohibitions and Minimum Sanctions

 - No student may distribute, offer, and/or conduct transactions leading to the use, possession, distribution, or exchange of drugs or alcohol on or within 1,000 feet of Helias property, at or en route to school-sponsored or approved functions.

 - Sanction: dismissal (with appropriate assessment and follow-up as described in Section C) or expulsion.

-- Sanction: detention, suspension, or dismissal and appropriate assessment and follow-up as described in Section C.
+- Sanction: detention, suspension, or dismissal and appropriate assessment/follow-up as in Section C.

 In determining within each category which sanction to apply, at least the following factors shall be considered: the nature of the substance, the amount of the substance, the age of the student, the degree of risk posed to other students, the cooperation or lack of cooperation of the student, and the student’s prior record.

-Nothing contained herein shall require or imply that Helias may not impose more severe sanctions if the totality of the circumstances so dictate.
+Nothing contained herein shall require or imply that Helias may not impose more severe sanctions if the circumstances dictate.

 The student and parents/guardians shall meet with school authorities.
 The student shall be suspended pending completion of the investigation and may be suspended during the assessment.